2DegreesInvesting/ds-incubator/_book/2019-11-19_installing_packages-notes.md

+---
+title: Installing packages in R
+author: CJ
+date: '2019-11-19'
+slug: installing-packages-notes
+categories: []
+tags:
+  - r
+description: ''
+---

-# Installing packages in R
+# 2019-11-19: Installing packages in R (by CJ)

 - Installing packages in R is more complicated than it seems